 Performance testing before each production release is always recommend to get an estimation of the capability of your ecommerce platform.
 Keep monitoring after launch and have a scalability and backup plan for handling peak times.

-We have a seperate section dedicated to detailing what headless is and different options.
+We have a separate section dedicated to detailing what headless is and different options.
 In summary, it separates the storefront layer from the platform itself.
 It is still the same backend, but Adobe Commerce no longer processes requests directly and instead only supports custom storefronts through the GraphQL API.

 Adobe Commerce always has better performance when running the newest version.
 Even if it is not possible to keep Adobe Commerce up-to-date after each new version is released, it is still recommended to upgrade when Adobe Commerce introduces significant performance optimizations.